search

 100,000 or more 500 times

-At Exness, leverage is fixed for "exotic currencies," "energy CFDs," "stock CFDs," "stock index CFDs," "cryptocurrency CFDs," and "certain precious metals (palladium and platinum)."Regardless of your trading account’s leverage settings, the leverage specified for each instrument applies.
-If you wish to trade instruments other than major and minor FX currency pairs, or gold and silver CFDs, please check the leverage before starting scalping trades.
+At Exness, leverage is fixed for “exotic currencies,” “energy CFDs,” “stock CFDs,” “stock index CFDs,” “cryptocurrency CFDs,” and “certain precious metals (palladium and platinum).”Regardless of your trading account’s leverage setting, the leverage specified for each instrument will apply.
+If you wish to trade instruments other than major and minor FX currency pairs, or CFDs on precious metals (excluding gold and silver), please check the leverage before starting scalping trades.

 Products Leverage